-Last reviewed on 25 Septrmber 2024
+Last reviewed on 23 September 2025

 The Group is committed to maintaining high standards of corporate governance.
 The Board recognises the importance of good corporate governance under AIM Rule 50 and is accountable to the Company’s shareholders and stakeholders for its adoption throughout the Group.
-To facilitate this, we have adopted the Quoted Companies Alliance Corporate Governance Code 2018 (QCA Code).
+To facilitate this, we have adopted the ten high level principles in the Quoted Companies Alliance Corporate Governance Code 2023 (QCA Code) as a baseline, and we highlight areas where we are not yet aligned, along with our plans to address these gaps, or the reason why the Board believe they are not currently appropriate.

-2. Seek to understand and meet shareholder needs and expectations
+1. Seek to understand and meet shareholder needs and expectations

 The Board attaches a high level of importance to maintaining good relationships with shareholders, whether they are institutions or private investors and all other stakeholders, representing them and promoting their interests, as well as being accountable to them for the performance and activities of the Group.
-The Board believes it is important to engage with its shareholders and aims to do this through presentations, conference calls, face-to-face meetings and the Annual General Meeting.
+The Board believes it is important to engage with its shareholders and aims to do this through presentations, investor roadshows, conference calls, face-to-face meetings and the Annual General Meeting.
 Following the announcement of the Group’s half-year and year-end results, presentations are made to analysts and major shareholders to update them on progress and invite them to ask questions.

 The Board is updated on the latest shareholder information by the receipt of shareholder register movements, analyst reports and feedback from the Group’s brokers, following investor road shows after half-year and year-end results.